WebDevEtc/BlogEtc/README.md

-(Package is in a rewrite.
+Package is in a rewrite.
 Proper tests coming, unfortunately work has taken up a lot of my time since I first added this package, and I don't have time to get back to it and maintain it propperly.
-The rewrite (which is just on the master branch...) has much better coding standards, proper unit/integration tests are intended to be added soon).
+The rewrite (which is just on the master branch...) has much better coding standards, proper unit/integration tests are intended to be added soon.
+The current versions on Packagist are on a different branch.
+I thought the rewrite would be a bit quicker!

 # WebDevEtc BlogEtc
 ## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app